 Pesola received his bachelor’s degree in music education from St. Olaf College and has MFA and DMA degrees from the University of Minnesota.

-He plays trumpet with the Fargo-Moorhead Symphon and E-flat cornet with Ameriikan poijat.
+He plays trumpet with the Fargo-Moorhead Symphony and E-flat cornet with Ameriikan poijat.

 Denise Pesola (M.Mus) (cornet), is native of Northwestern Minnesota, and is Ameriikan Poijat’s “token Norwegian.”
 She graduated from Concordia College, and received a Master’s degree from the University of Minnesota.

-Currently a school band director, she is primarily known in the Moorhead area as a French horn player (for instance, in the Fargo Moorhead Symphony).
+A recently retired school band director, she is primarily known in the Moorhead area as a French horn player (for instance, in the Fargo Moorhead Symphony) and pianist.
 Denise has done many of the arrangements that Ameriikan Poijat plays.

 Brian Borovsky (alto horn) is physics professor at St. Olaf College.
 Before 2005 he taught at Grinnell College in Iowa.